-9.1.1.4 Civil Defence Emergency Management
+8.1.1.4 Civil Defence Emergency Management

-The public benefits from Council undertaking civil defence emergency management responsibilities: we work to reduce risks, community preparedness is enhanced, and our ability to respond and recover is maintained 24/7.
+The public benefits from the Council undertaking civil defence emergency management responsibilities: staff work to reduce risks, community preparedness is enhanced, and our ability to respond and recover is maintained 24/7.
 Public 100%, Private 0% split.

-9.1.1.5 Maritime Administration
+8.1.1.5 Maritime Administration

-Council considers that the harbourmaster function is of benefit to the community as a whole through promoting safe navigation and boating activity.
+Council considers that the Harbourmaster function is of benefit to the community as a whole through promoting safe navigation and boating activity.
 It receives a small contribution from commercial operators through license fees and some recovery from Maritime New Zealand for enforcement activities, oil-spill training and administration.
-Some funding also comes as a recovery from Council's involvement with the Abel Tasman Foreshore Reserves Committee.
+Some funding also comes as a recovery from the Council's involvement with the Abel Tasman Foreshore Reserves Committee.
 The balance of funding comes from rates.
 Currently the ratio is a Public 75%, Private 25% split.
+This split will change if the large ship management system is adopted.

-9.1.1.6 Parking Management
+8.1.1.6 Parking Management